robin-raymond/zax.io/flow-control.md

 doStuff final : (output : Integer)() = {
     total := 0

-    // OKAY: only the condition is present
+    // OKAY: only a condition and repeatable code block are present {
-    {
         i := 0
         until i == 100 {